TaoTeTom/GoogleScholarScraper_Papers/README.md

 # GoogleScholarScraper

-Scrapes google scholar.
+Scrapes google scholar for paper citations, useful for MetaAnalysis.
 Basic program, often get's blocked.
 Be sure to vary the sleep.